pdrlps/arii/data/docs/arii_reference_index.md

 ### Publisher

-The type of template publisher that will be delivered by the Postman.
+The type of endpoint publisher that will be delivered by the Postman.

 **Available Publishers**: *url*, *sql*, *sparql*, *mail*, *file*, *json*...